fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 - another role is explicitly invoked;
 - a protocol specifies a different role;
-- the Warden requests Realmers, allowing multiple roles to contribute.
+- the Warden requests **Realmers**, allowing multiple roles to contribute.

 ---